Best Restaurants in Boston

 — 17. —

 For years, we’d been assuring fellow gourmands that this inconspicuous spot was the place for exquisite nigiri and maki—despite dated décor that felt like early-’90s leftovers.
-This summer, it finally got a modern facelift to match its elevated sushi lineup, ditching the carpet and adding contemporary furniture and window-facing drink rails for sake sippers.
+Last summer, it finally got a modern facelift to match its elevated sushi lineup, ditching the carpet and adding contemporary furniture and window-facing drink rails for sake sippers.
 Seasonal bites like seared ayu (a Japanese sweetfish) with house-aged soy and grated daikon taste even more transcendental in the serene space.
 Cambridge, cafesushicambridge.com.

 — 18. —